 DO take supplements

-Taking supplements can have a big impact, especially marine collagen.
+Taking supplements can have a big impact on treating acne, especially marine collagen.

 Collagen is known to have anti-inflammatory properties which, alongside a dedicated skincare regime, can help to reduce the appearance of breakouts.
 Marine collagen is also extremely effective in repairing post-acne scarring.
 Thanks to its ability to maintain structure in the skin, collagen can help to smooth the appearance of those indented scars left behind after an acne breakout.
 Your daily dose of collagen will assist in your journey to smoother, clearer skin.